Best App Store Screenshot Tools for Indie Developers (2026)

 Best for: Indie devs who don't want to design, who need the same set in multiple languages, who want a generated draft to edit.

 Strengths: AI generates copy and layout from your app description.
-Auto-localisation produces the full set in any language with one toggle.
+Auto-localization produces the full set in any language with one toggle.
 App Store and Play Store sizes are built-in.
 HD exports. $12/mo Pro tier.

 Try it at: snapmonk.com

-2. Canva — best for general design with screenshot templates
+2. Canva: best for general design with screenshot templates

 Best for: Designers and marketers who want the largest template library on the web and use one tool for everything.

-3. Figma — best for designers who want full control
+3. Figma: best for designers who want full control

 Best for: Teams with a designer, or solo designers comfortable in Figma.

-4. Previewed — best for 3D mockups and animated previews
+4. Previewed: best for 3D mockups and animated previews

 Best for: Designers producing hero shots, landing pages, or Product Hunt videos.

 Use case: Hero shots for the landing page, animated demos, social.
-Pair with another tool for the App Store set.
+Pair it with another tool for the App Store set.

-5. AppLaunchpad — best for simple, no-AI template editing
+5. AppLaunchpad: best for simple, no-AI template editing

 Best for: Devs who already have screenshots and copy and just want clean exports in App Store sizes.